abjennings/chase-images/README.md

 **Motivation**
 --------------
 If you're like me, then you love the fact that Chase allows you to access check images online.
-Not just check that you wrote, either.
+Not just checks that you wrote, either.
 Checks you deposited, too.
 But it irks you that the website is slow and it takes a long time to do it manually.

 This extension will automate the process for you.